fastapi/fastapi/docs/en/docs/python-types.md

 ### Union

 A `union` allows a variable to hold multiple types such as `int` or `str`.
-Below are examples of setting a variable with multiple types.
+Below are examples of setting a variable with multiple types:

 === "Python 3.10+"